shchauha/FCNCAna/README.md

 cd analysis/yields

-root -l -b doAll2016.C
+python doAll.py

 will produce histograms for various samples.

 # plotting

-use "plot.py" script in yields to make stacked plots.
+use "plot_all.py" script in yields to make stacked plots.

 run it as:

-python plot.py
+python plot_all.py